All you Need to Know About 2024 Personal Tax Filing

 Foreign investments include:

-• Foreign bank accounts
+• Foreign bank accounts;

-• Shares or debt of any foreign entity
+• Shares or debt of any foreign entity;

-• Shares of a non-resident corporation
+• Shares of a non-resident corporation;

-• Foreign rental properties
+• Foreign rental properties;

-• Interest in a non-resident trust, partnership, property or other entity
+• Interest in a non-resident trust, partnership, property, or other entity;

-• Shares of foreign companies held in your non-registered investment portfolio
+• Shares of foreign companies held in your non-registered investment portfolio.

-• T1135 Foreign Property report for 2022 from your investment advisor
+• T1135 Foreign Property report for 2024 from your investment advisor

 If your foreign investment is not held by a broker, please provide the following information by country:

-• The maximum cost amount during the year
+• The maximum cost amount during the year;

-• The cost amount at December 31, 2022
+• The cost amount on December 31, 2024;

-• Gross income earned in 2022
+• Gross income earned in 2024;

-• Capital gain or loss on disposition in 2022
+• Capital gain or loss on disposition in 2024.

 Additionally, if either situation below applies to you, please provide us with the details:

-• Any loans or transfers to certain foreign trusts, or a corporation controlled by such trusts
+• Any loans or transfers to certain foreign trusts, or a corporation controlled by such trusts;

-• Individuals who, in the year, received distributions from, or are indebted to certain foreign trusts
+• Individuals who, in the year, received distributions from, or are indebted to certain foreign trusts.

-Foreign investments do not include assets used in a business, personal use assets, and foreign investments held in registered plans (i.e., RRSPs, TFSAs and RESPs).
+Foreign investments do not include assets used in a business, personal use assets, and foreign investments held in registered plans (i.e., RRSPs, TFSAs, and RESPs).

 • Significant details of the image cannot be obscured because of limitations in resolution, tonality, or hue.

-• For all electronic documents, please double check that the image is easily read and includes all relevant elements of the original document.
+• For all electronic documents, please double check that the image can be easily read and includes all relevant elements of the original document.
 Documents that are hard to read or cropped will delay your tax file preparation.
 The best file format for our various tax systems is an Adobe PDF document.

 Click here for more information on what CRA considers to be an acceptable format for your documentation.